Getting Started with Pocket on your Computer

 - Background color - choose between light, dark or sepia

-- Item display options - Choose between compact list view (which displays the most items at once) detail list view (which displays tags and article text) and tile view (larger images)
+- Item display options - Choose between compact list view (which displays the most items at once) detail list view (which displays tags and article text) and grid view (larger images)

 Change your display setting to list view (compact) to show several more saved items at once.

-Use the list view (detail) to see tags on your saved items at a glance.
+Use the detailed view to see tags on your saved items at a glance.

 In the sidebar, you can click to switch between the main pages plus each filter menu.
 The page you're viewing will be highlighted in teal.
 Here's what you'll find in the filters section: